PierreSenellart/provsql/doc/source/user/continuous-distributions.rst

   identically false whenever at least one side has a continuous distribution, even when neither is a bare leaf, including composites like ``Exp(λ_1) + Exp(λ_2)`` with distinct rates, or a Bernoulli mixture over two continuous arms).
+When both sides have statically-known discrete masses (categoricals, mixtures of ``as_random`` branches, …) and are independent, ``P(X = Y)`` is computed exactly by summing the per-outcome mass products; the disjoint-outcome case is the boundary where the sum is 0.
 - **AnalyticEvaluator** computes the exact CDF of a single distribution's ``gate_cmp`` (e.g. ``Normal > 2``,
   ``Uniform <= 1.5``, ``Exponential >= λ⁻¹``) via the standard